RTXteam/RTX-KG2/README.md

 ## Build `snowmed.owl`

 Prerequisites:
-- `git` is installed and in the path
+- `git` is installed and in the bash PATH
-- `java` is installed and in the path
+- `java` is installed and in the bash PATH

 Run these commands in the `bash` shell: